 The exhibition has been jointly curated by Dr Onni Gust (Department of History), Ibtisam Ahmed (PhD Student, School of Politics and International Relations) and Manuscripts and Special Collections at The University of Nottingham.
 Ibtisam Ahmed’s time on the project was supported by the Institute of Asia and Pacific Studies.

 A series of talks and events will be held to accompany the exhibition.
-Places are limited so please book your tickets with the Box Office on 0115 8467777.
+Places are limited so please book your tickets with the Box Office online or by calling 0115 8467777.
 See the exhibition page at Lakeside Arts Centre for further details.

 Location and Opening Times

 DH Lawrence Pavilion

 Tuesday to Friday 11am-4pm

 Ask to join our mailing list to receive invitations to future private views of the exhibitions.